 Return briefly along the B2110, then take a path uphill and through the churchyard.
 Go down to a junction of lanes below the church and take the main driveway heading south, now also on the High Weald Landscape Trail (HWLT).
 Just after the driveway to Forstal Cottage, go over a stile on the right.
 Follow the HWLT through fields and a small wood, later passing Forstal Farm.
 Fork left off the HWLT to come out on the B2026 just south of its junction with the B2110, and turn right into the village.

 Soon after passing the farmhouse follow the track as it bears left through a small grassy area and into the bottom corner of a large field.
-Instead of continuing along the right-hand field edge, turn half-left to head W on a faint grassy path, climbing gently towards a line of tall trees 250m away.
+Do not continue up the right-hand field edge but turn half-left to head W on a faint grassy path, climbing gently towards a line of tall trees 250m away.
 Aim for a footpath post in a gap between two of the trees and continue past it in the same direction.